Phoenix Wright: Ace Attorney: Justice for All

 - While the European release's English language setting does not correct every typo from the US translation, one particularly well-known mistake was corrected: "The miracle never happen." was changed to "The miracle never happened."

 There's a significant difference in Episode 2's trial when a witness talks about her fondness of cars while talking about her car accident.
-In the Japanese version she states that she imported an American car, while in the international version she states that she imported a U.K. car.
-This is also reflected in a newspaper article about the car accident where in the Japanese version it states that the witness got out of the left door of the car while in the international version it states that the witness got out of the right door of the car.
+In the Japanese version she states that she imported an American car, while in the international versions she states that she imported a U.K. car.
+This is also reflected in a newspaper article about the car accident where in the Japanese version it states that the witness got out of the left door of the car while in the international versions it states that the witness got out of the right door of the car.

 - In Episode 4 of the GBA version, a rather... interesting... graphical innuendo appeared in Viola Hall, which was edited out of the DS version.
 Capcom Japan also put similarly questionable content in Trials and Tribulations in Vitamin Square, where a toy banana with two oranges on its side is present.
 Oddly enough, that one remained unchanged.

 The original Japanese version's graphics are present in the GBA version and all releases of Phoenix Wright: Ace Attorney Trilogy along with Gyakuten Saiban Jiten (a bonus DS cartridge bundled with Gyakuten Saiban 4 on the DS).
 The censored graphics are present in the DS and WiiWare releases.

 - Juan Corrida, the victim from the fourth episode, had his last name changed to Rivera in the Spanish version (named after a famous bullfighter).
 The reason behind this change is that "Corrida" has a vulgar, sexual meaning in Spanish: "ejaculation".

-- Near the end of the fourth episode, when Phoenix is trying to decide the fate of his client, a picture of Maya flashes on screen in the international version, while the Japanese version simply lingers on Phoenix.
+- Near the end of the fourth episode, when Phoenix is trying to decide the fate of his client, a picture of Maya flashes on-screen in the international versions, while the Japanese version simply lingers on Phoenix.